 Hungry for something savory and satisfying?
 You can have this spicy and filling soup ready to eat in a short time!
-Chock full of vegetables, this nutrient-dense soup will also help you get your vitamins and other nutritional needs.
+Chock full of vegetables, this nutrient-dense soup (spicy ramen noodles, vegetarian style!) will also help you get your vitamins and other nutritional needs.

 What’s so Great about Bok Choy?